HallM/poc-fw2/concepts.md

         - config/*.js are loaded for plugins. `config.plugin = require('config/plugin.js');`
         - config/local/.. is loaded last to override things (this should be .gitignored)

-- components
-    - ideally, asynchronous unlike React
-    - maybe use accessors (gets) to fetch data
-    - would need to know if the data has already been fetched or not
-    - data is looked for in a specific order:
-        - accessor
-        - prop
-        - strings file?
-        - are there others?
-    - localization may desire a different template for different languages

 - loading component scripts
     - we have to load their existence to generate all the action URLs